Auto workers vote overwhelmingly to let union leaders to call strikes against Detroit companies

 In a statement Friday, the UAW said the vote does not guarantee that a strike will be called.

+The companies have said they’re bargaining in good faith at a time of unprecedented change in the auto business.
+The industry is spending billions to make the transition from internal combustion engines to battery power to cut pollution and fight climate change.

-The companies have said they’re bargaining in good faith.
-Stellantis, which has drawn much of Fain’s ire in recent weeks, has said it wants to fairly compensate workers and find solutions to protect the company from nonunion automakers with lower costs, and additional costs related to the transition to electric vehicles.
+Stellantis, which has drawn much of Fain’s ire in recent weeks, said Friday that negotiations “continue to be constructive and collaborative.”
+The company said it wants an agreement that will balance employee concerns and position Stellantis to “meet the challenges U.S. marketplace and secures the future for all of our employees, their families and our company.”

-“We look forward to working with the UAW on creative solutions during this time when our dramatically changing industry needs a skilled and competitive workforce more than ever,” Ford said in a statement Friday.
+Ford said it’s working with the UAW on “creative solutions during this time when our dramatically changing industry needs a skilled and competitive workforce more than ever.”

 The union is seeking a 40% pay increase, restoration of pensions for new hires, elimination of wage tiers and other items.
 Fain has often told workers they have to be ready to strike in order to achieve gains from the profitable automakers.